brunosimon/keppler/readme.md

 ## Online instance

 You can run Keppler online.
-Anybody would be able to connect to it and your audience won't need to be on the same network as you.
+Anyone with access to the server will be able to see the projects without having to be on the same network as you.

 Keppler doesn't provide any host solution.
 You'll have to use your own server.